 Find out more about Services for Students with Disabilities.

-The Division of Diversity, Access, and Equity serves the UMKC community by providing the resources to ensure the University as whole reflects the community we serve.
+The Division of Diversity and Inclusion serves the UMKC community by providing the resources to ensure the University as whole reflects the community we serve.
 The Division sponsors a Diversity Speaker Series and other events throughout the academic year to promote diversity and social justice.
 In addition, the Division provides an avenue to investigate allegations of discrimination.

-Find out more about the Division of Diversity, Access, and Equity.
+Find out more about the Division of Diversity and Inclusion.